 - How to Make the Most of Transferable Skills (from Nature Jobs blog)

 Searching for an Academic Job

 - Academic Job Search Timeline (from the Office of Intramural Training and Education at the National Institutes of Health)

-- Getting a Job in Academia (from Tech Associate Professor Lena Ting)
+- Academic Job Search Advice (from Tech Associate Professor Lena Ting)

 - Conducting the International Job Search (from the Chronicle of Higher Education)

 - Your Official Job-Application Checklist (David D. Perlmutter for the Chronicle of Higher Education)

 - Professional societies often post job openings on their websites, LinkedIn groups, and/or email lists.